Harlequin duck

 The harlequin duck (Histrionicus histrionicus) is a small sea duck.
-It takes its name from Harlequin (French Arlequin, Italian Arlecchino), a colourfully dressed character in Commedia dell'arte.
+It takes its name from Harlequin (Italian Arlecchino, French Arlequin), a colourfully dressed character in Commedia dell'arte.
 The species name comes from the Latin word "histrio", meaning "actor".
-In North America it is also known as lords and ladies.
-Other names include painted duck, totem pole duck, rock duck, glacier duck, mountain duck, white-eyed diver, squeaker and blue streak.
+Other names include painted duck, totem pole duck, rock duck, glacier duck, mountain duck, white-eyed diver, squeaker, lords and ladies and blue streak.

 Taxonomy

 In 1747 the English naturalist George Edwards included an illustration and a description of the harlequin duck in the second volume of his A Natural History of Uncommon Birds.
 He used the English name "The Dusky and Spotted Duck".
 Edwards based his hand-coloured etching on a preserved specimen that had been brought to London from Newfoundland in eastern Canada.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the harlequin duck with the ducks, geese and swans in the genus Anas.

 Linnaeus included a brief description, coined the binomial name Anas histrionica and cited Edwards' work.
-The harlequin duck is now the only species placed in the genus Histrionicus that was introduced in 1828 by the French naturalist René Lesson.
+The harlequin duck is now the only extant species placed in the genus Histrionicus that was introduced in 1828 by the French naturalist René Lesson.
 The species is monotypic: no subspecies are recognised.
 The name histrionicus is from Latin and means "theatrical" or "like a harlequin" (histrio means "actor").

-Two prehistoric harlequin ducks have been described from fossils, although both were initially placed in a distinct genus: Histrionicus shotwelli is known from Middle to Late Miocene deposits of Oregon, United States and was considered to form a distinct monotypic genus, Ocyplonessa.
+Two prehistoric harlequin ducks have been described from fossils, although both were initially placed in distinct genera: Histrionicus shotwelli is known from Middle to Late Miocene deposits of Oregon, United States and was considered to form a distinct monotypic genus, Ocyplonessa.
 Histrionicus ceruttii, which lived in California during the Late Pliocene, was at first taken to be a species of the related genus Melanitta.
-The species is traditionally considered monotypic.
-The Eastern and Western populations are sometimes recognized as two different subspecies, the Eastern race being the nominate H. histrionicus histrionicus, and the Western race as H. h. pacificus, but there has been doubt on the validity of this taxon.